Holistic Inverse Rendering of Complex Facade via Aerial 3D Scanning: Introduction

 \Skip{ We present a 3D aerial 3D scanning dataset with images captured by a drone and ground-truth point clouds scanned by high-fidelity Lidar from a cherry picker.
 Equipped with those aerial images, we design a neural rendering pipeline that enables the holistic inverse rendering of facades from aerial images, providing high-quality geometry and material for novel view synthesis, relighting, and editing for a variety of downstream applications. }

 In this work, we present a novel holistic inverse rendering framework that enables reconstructing lighting, geometry, and material properties for the facade of the outdoor scene from multi-view aerial images.
 We represent the scenes as neural implicit signed distance with multi-resolution feature grids and model the diffuse color and specular color of appearance separately, and then the geometry of the scenes is optimized end-to-end using volumetric rendering with a frequency-aware smoothness constraint.
 To further decompose the material properties of any points in the scene surface, we parameterize the spatially-varying material properties of the scene as a neural field and introduce a semantic-adaptive material segmentation and cluster approach to regularize it.
-Furthermore, while the global lighting assumption is enough for the reconstruction of small-size objects, it is crucial to efficiently represent the local lighting in large-scale scenes to consider self-occlusion.
-Hence, we represent the environment light with a spherical Gaussian mixture and record the scene visibility by a volumetric visibility grid.
-Finally, we jointly optimize the lighting, visibility, and material with a differentiable Monte Carlo render to produce photorealistic re-rendering results.
+Furthermore, we represent the environment light with an analytic daylight model for full spectral sky-dome radiance.
+Finally, we jointly optimize the lighting and material with a differentiable Monte Carlo render layer to produce photorealistic re-rendering results.
 We demonstrate that our approach can reconstruct high-quality and smooth geometry as well as plausible material properties in a new aerial 3D scanning facade dataset, whose ground-truth (GT) geometry is captured by a high-fidelity Lidar from a cherry picker.